-We call $\mathfrak{Q}_B$ a \textit{3/2-Fueter operator}.
+We call $\mathfrak{Q}$ a \textit{3/2-Fueter operator}.
 To the best of our knowledge, this is the first time such an operator is defined in the literature.
-Its construction mirrors that of the Fueter operator, which can be thought of as a generalized (non-linear) Dirac operator defined on a hyperk\"ahler fiber bundle over $Y$ associated with a $spin^c$ structure (see \cite{haydys2012gauge, haydys2015compactness, taubes1999nonlinear}).
+Its construction mirrors that of the Fueter operator, which can be thought of as a generalized (non-linear) Dirac operator defined on a hyperk\"ahler fiber bundle over $Y$ associated with a $\SPNC$ structure (see \cite{haydys2012gauge, haydys2015compactness, taubes1999nonlinear}).
 Whenever there is a Dirac operator, there is also an RS operator.
 Following this philosophy, it is not unexpected to have a counterpart of the Fueter operator for the $3/2$-spinors.
-Our 3/2-Fueter operator $\mathfrak{Q}_B$ fulfills exactly this role.
-In other words, $\mathfrak{Q}_B$ is the gauged-sigma model for the RS operator.
+Our 3/2-Fueter operator $\mathfrak{Q}$ fulfills exactly this role.
+In other words, $\mathfrak{Q}$ is the gauged-sigma model for the RS operator.

-\begin{Rem} One should think of the main theorem above as a so-called \textit{Haydys' correspondence} for 3/2-spinors (see \cite{haydys2012gauge, haydys2015compactness}).
-However, there is a notable difference in our situation: $\mathfrak{Q}_B$ is \textit{over-determined}, which indicates there might be certain situations of three-manifolds where there should be no solutions of \eqref{eq:degenerate}.
-Combined with our result in \cite{sadegh2023threedimensional}, possibly on certain three-manifolds, the moduli space of RSSW equations is compact.
+\begin{Rem} One should think of the main theorem above as a so-called \textit{Haydys correspondence} for 3/2-spinors (see \cite{haydys2012gauge, haydys2015compactness}).
+However, there is a notable difference in our situation: $\mathfrak{Q}$ is \textit{over-determined}, which indicates there might be certain situations of three-manifolds where there should be no solutions of \eqref{eq:degenerate}.
+Combined with our result in \cite{sadegh2023threedimensional}, possibly on certain three-manifolds, the moduli space with a uniform bound on curvatures of the solutions to the RS-SW equations is compact.
 This begs further investigation and will be addressed in our future works. \end{Rem}

 \begin{Rem} We have a rather explicit local description of the fibers of $\mathbb{W}_0$ (ref.
 Proposition \ref{p:w_0ismanifold}).
 The fibers are $4$-dimensional manifolds and can be viewed as a variety, which means that the total space $\mathbb{W}_0$ is $7$-dimensional.
 It would be interesting to know more about the topology and geometry of $\mathbb{W}_0$. \end{Rem}